victorlin7534/CProject1/README.md

 - leaving an application will result in the prompt printing twice

 ## FUNCTION HEADERS
-//prints the basic bash prompt with current directory path
+prints the basic bash prompt with current directory path
-//arguments: n/a
+arguments: n/a
 //returns: n/a
 void printSajictorPrompt()